-If you’re like me and writing up to eight posts per week while juggling multiple businesses, it can be seriously draining.
+If you’re like us and writing up to eight posts per week while juggling multiple businesses, it can be seriously draining.

-So out of pure necessity, I’ve experimented with a plethora of different tools to aid me in the process of generating new content ideas.
+So out of pure necessity, we’ve experimented with a plethora of different tools to aid us in the process of generating new content ideas.

 Some have been home runs and some have been strikeouts.

-But there are seven in particular I really like and want to share with you.
+But there are seven in particular we really like and want to share with you.

 Using one or more of these tools will allow you to generate an infinite number of content ideas for your blog—without having to do any heavy lifting.

-This is one of my favorites for generating a handful of ideas quickly.
+This is one of our favorites for generating a handful of ideas quickly.
 Five to be exact.